 Experience and/or schooling required: Most families will ask their nannies to take and pass a child and infant CPR class.
 Some families may prefer nannies with additional child care training or several years of caregiving experience.
 According to LaRowe, additional certifications nannies should consider are first-aid certification, child passenger safety training and water safety training.

 Average pay: Salary for a nanny will vary by location, schooling and experience, the number of children you watch and other factors.
-But the average weekly salary for a nanny in 2019 was $565 per week.
+But the average weekly salary for a nanny in 2021 was $694 per week for caring for one child.

 2. Child care center owner or worker